ayerun/ROS_Figure8/README.md

  1. Turtle can be paused at any time by calling the pause service

 ### Testing:
-Run '<catkin_make>' run_tests in root directory of workspace to test python package, homework2
+Run <catkin_make> run_tests in root directory of workspace to test python package, homework2

 ### Videos: